radiomicsgroup/dMRIMC/manuals/parameter_estimation.md

 The parameters in forward model 1 were chosen so that we could compare the performance of numerically-obtained signals vs the analytical expression in the context of model fitting.
 The ones in forward model 2 were chosen to investigate the first three moments of the cell size distibution.

 ### Fitting procedures
-1. Fitting the analytical model for $$$$$$.
+1. Fitting the analytical model (check script help for more information).
 This script performs the fitting of the analytical expression using all the signals at the same time.
     - `python dri2mc_maxlikcyl.py --noise analytical/noise_maps/PGSEin_noise_analytical_SNR50_all_signals.nii --modstr DinDex --pmin 8.0,0.8,0.0,0.5 --pmax 20.0,3.0,0.9,3.0 --sldim 0 --nw 12 --ncpu 10 analytical/niftiis/PGSEin_all_signals_config_9_SNR_50.nii PGSEin_for_maxlik.bval res_maxlik/old_way_cylinders/config_9/SNR_50`

 2. Fitting using the MC-generated signals with the PGSEin protocol.
 The `run_all.py` script will run the fitting routine for all protocols and configurations.